 - If you are a home schooled student, you must also provide a copy of the Affidavit for Homeschooling, filed with the CA Department of Education at the time of submitting the Authorization

-one year period will require an updated copy.
+this one year period will require an updated copy.

-video tutorials, or view our Step-By-Step Guide.
+our video tutorials, or view our Step-By-Step Guide.
 In addition, please feel free to look through our Next Steps Flyer for High School Students.

 - Enrollment fees ($46/unit) are waived for California resident high school students.
 However, high school students are responsible

 for paying all miscellaneous mandatory fees, which include: the Health Fee, Student

 Center Fee, and Student Representation Fee.
 This amounts to around $30 or less per

 term, and should be paid at the time of registration.

 - Parking Permits and Student Benefit Cards are optional for all students.
 However,

 parking permits are required and enforced when parking on the Cuyamaca College campus.

 - California residents may be eligible for fee waivers, but federal financial aid grants are not available to high school students.